fsandx/camelopard-keeper/snapshot-guardtour/README.md

 With this example-script you can move between presets and take a snapshot from the positions.

 ## SnapshotGuardtour
-SnapshotGuardtour.js is a part of Camelopard-keeper, which is a collection of small nodejs demo applications for the camelopard npm package.
 The SnapshotGuardtour performs a custom guard tour between predefined PTZ presets, and takes a snapshot from each position.